openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    Throughput plot

-In the new figure, we should see that the traffic has reached the saturation point at 7.3 Mbps.
+In the new figure, we should see that the uplink traffic has reached the saturation point at 7.3 Mbps.
+Now check the downlink.

+Can you verify the results analytically: There are 384 OFDM subcarriers in a symbol at 5MHz bandwidth.
+18 symbols are available for user data in every 5ms frame.
+Modulation is QAM64 (``~/myOpenWNS/modules/wimac/PyConfig/wimac/LLMapping.py``), coding rate is 0.917 (``~/myOpenWNS/framework/rise/PyConfig/rise/CoderSpecification.py``).

 Another interesting figure is the relation of offered traffic versus the packet delay, evaluated as a probability function.
 This can be done by choosing a